 The Daily MBA is about being a better entrepreneur, one day at a time.
 My main focus is on innovation, entrepreneurship, and technical management.
 Through relevant original posts, links to great articles, and several educational series, The Daily MBA strives to be part of making entrepreneurs better.

-It seems fitting that before you spend the time to read this blog that you get a sense of who writes it.
+It seems fitting that before you spend the time reading this blog that you get a sense of who writes it.

 - Sometimes, it’s just not your day: There are days that seem to drag on and go nowhere.
 Your heart is just not into it and you want to stop.
 This struggle makes you stronger if you don’t let it kill you.